 - the need for the appropriate management level to ensure that all persons associated with the complaint, including (if they are already aware of the complaint) colleagues of the parties and potential witnesses, understand the seriousness of the matter and the need to respect the sensitivity and confidentiality of the process;

 - the consequences of potential reprisals against complainants, witnesses or respondents, and that actions of this nature could lead to disciplinary measures; and

 - the anticipated financial costs of the complaint resolution process (informal conflict resolution fees or formal investigation fees), which the responsible Branch, Program or Centre will bear;

 The parties will be made aware of the options for informal resolution and asked to indicate in writing their intention in relation to the informal process.
-The complaint will be put in abeyance until responses are received or ten (10) working days pass.
+The complaint will be put in abeyance until responses are received or five (5) working days pass.
 No matter the response at this stage, this abeyance might be invoked at any time in the formal process should all parties agree to alternative approaches.

-Responsibilities of the Secretary General
+Responsibilities of the Senior Ethics Officer

 - Taking measures to select and mandate an external investigator that meets the Competencies Profile for Harassment Investigators within federal organizations ( as set by the Treasury Board Secretariat);

 - Providing a copy of the complaint and complementary information to the investigator;